F5Networks/f5-telemetry-streaming/docs/custom-endpoints.rst

 Telemetry Streaming v1.10+ also includes the ability to define multiple system pollers within a single declaration.
 Using multiple system pollers within a single declaration allows for a configuration where one system poller can pull data from the default endpoints, and another system poller pulls data only from its referenced, Custom Endpoints.

 ..
 NOTE::  Custom endpoints are currently for BIG-IP only.
+Custom endpoints are NOT supported with :ref:`Splunk multi-metric format<multi-metric>`.

 Using the Telemetry_Endpoints class